DemianD/Linux-LEMPServerSetup/1 initial.md

 ## Before
 Before this, the server is up to date with all the latest versions.

-- sudo apt-get update -y
+- sudo apt update        # Fetches the list of available updates
-- sudo apt-get upgrade -y
+- sudo apt upgrade       # Installs some updates; does not remove packages
+- sudo apt full-upgrade  # Installs updates; may also remove some packages, if needed
+- sudo apt autoremove    # Removes any old packages that are no longer needed

 ## Setup (execute everything as root)